 PIPA Conference 2021 – 29th & 30th September

-Although this will be a virtual event again, we are returning to our traditional 2-day format with joint pharmacovigilance and medical information plenary sessions followed by PV & MI presentations and workshops running in parallel.
-There will also be dedicated sessions on the ABPI / PAGB Codes and for managers.
+Although the PIPA 2021 conference was once again a virtual event, we returned to our traditional 2-day format with joint pharmacovigilance and medical information plenary sessions followed by PV & MI presentations and workshops running in parallel.
+We also delivered a dedicated session on the ABPI / PAGB Codes and a workshop for managers.

 PIPA Conference 2021 Programme

 Wednesday 29th September